-Acadia seeks an experienced Lab Technician for the Acadia Laboratory for Agri-food & Beverage (ALAB) to perform chemical analysis, and to support daily lab operations and research projects.
+Acadia seeks an experienced Lab Technician for the Acadia Laboratory for Agri-food & Beverage (ALAB) to perform chemical analysis testing services, and to support daily lab operations and research projects.
 This position is a continuing employment opportunity that is externally funded, and the continuation of this appointment will be subject to external funding.

-ALAB is an analytical lab that provides state-of-the-art analytical services to the wine, craft beverage and food industries in Atlantic Canada.
-With some of the best institutional infrastructure of its kind in Canada, ALAB opened in June 2017 and uses advanced analytical methods and cutting-edge research to test parameters related to quality control and exporting.
+ALAB is a fee-for-service analytical lab that provides state-of-the-art analytical services to the wine, craft beverage and food industries in Atlantic Canada.
+With some of the best institutional infrastructure of its kind in Canada, ALAB opened in June 2017 to test parameters related to product quality and safety for the agri-food and beverage industry.
 Specific responsibilities of the job will include:

-- Perform accurate chemical analyses on beverage (alcoholic and nonalcoholic) and food-related products.
+- Perform accurate chemical analyses on beverage (alcoholic and nonalcoholic) and food-related products for ALAB's clients.

 - Perform routine maintenance and minor repairs on laboratory instrumentation such as GC/MS/MS, HPLC, UV-Vis spectrophotometer, Skalar San++ continuous flow analyzer, FOSS Winescan SO2, turbidity meter, yeast counter, and other instruments.

 - Prepare standards and calibrate instruments.

 - Execute all aspects of data collection and data management.

 - Maintain the Quality Assurance System.

 - Support the ISO 17025 accreditation process, including writing SOPs.